 The programmable Precision Laboratory Power Supply of the DP-H series offers highest precision up to the mV / mA range for applications with high demands on stability and reproducibility.
 Equipped with modern ARM microprocessor control, colour LCD display, automated programmes for charging and simulating batteries as well as adjustable current/voltage curves, this programmable Precision Laboratory Power Supply is versatile even without external control.
 In addition, the DP-H Series has a wide range of options for digital connection and can be easily integrated into any existing infrastructure thanks to SCPI (RS232) and Modbus RTU (RS485) support.
 Standard analogue inputs and outputs for setting and reading system variables complete the overall package.
 Brief summary of the advantages of DP-H SeriesHigh-Performance Power Supplies:

-Connectivity | Digital via RS485, RS232 possible, full support for Modbus-RTU (RS485) and SCPI (RS232).
+| Connectivity | Digital via RS485, RS232 possible, full support for Modbus-RTU (RS485) and SCPI (RS232).
 Support by LabView with programme examples.
 Analogue setting and reading of all system values via 5V inputs/outputs or external potentiometers possible, including error status, output status, operation mode.
 Trigger loop for remote control of automatic programmes. |

-Functionality | Output values 0 ...
-100% variably adjustable, operating modes constant voltage and constant current with automatic switching depending on the load.
-Autonomous programmable voltage/current curves, battery charging function with presetting of charging curve. remote-sensing input for compensation of line losses up to 2V. |
+| Functionality | Output values 0 … 100% variably adjustable, operating modes constant voltage and constant current with automatic switching depending on the load.
+Autonomously programmable voltage/current curves, battery charging function with specification of the charging curve. remote-sensing input compensation of line losses up to 2V. |

-Output configuration | Output potential-free, short-circuit-proof, can be operated constantly in short-circuit mode. |
+| Output configuration | Output potential-free, short-circuit-proof, can be operated constantly in short-circuit mode. |

-Safety | Automatic shutdown in case of overheating, overvoltage, overcurrent with error display.
+| Safety | Automatic shutdown in case of overheating, overvoltage, overcurrent with error display.
 Front panel can be deactivated or blocked. |

-Extensibility | Partially compatible with AP Series extension modules. |
+| extensibility | Partially compatible with AP Series extension modules. |

 *Optional